Cerulity32K/mindustwii/README.md

 ## Compiling
 You will need devkitPPC to compile.
 The codebase uses the `gnu++20` standard.
 Run the included makefile to compile the game.

+## Controls
+- Nunchuk joystick (or D-pad if not connected) - Fly
+- A - Place small (1x1) block at cursor
+- B - Place big (2x2) block at cursor (bottom left corner)
+- Minus - Destroy block at cursor